dart-archive/www.dartlang.org/src/site/effective-dart/documentation/index.markdown

   /// The value this wraps.
   var _value;

-  /// Whether this box contains a value. bool get hasValue => _value != null;
+  /// True if this box contains a value. bool get hasValue => _value != null;
 }
 {% endprettify %}